wavemotion-dave/SugarDS/readme.md

 so you will be forced to either compress (squash) the screen or else position the screen carefully and map one of the buttons to PAN UP or PAN DOWN the screen briefly.
 This works really well for games that show status or score at the top or bottom of the screen but otherwise doesn't really affect the main gameplay area.
+I tend to use the X button to PAN UP or PAN DOWN depending on where the score/status portion of the screen is displayed for a given game.
+Some games you may want to map one button to PAN UP and another to PAN DOWN and keep the central part of the game visible on the main display.
+Experiment and you should be able to find combinations that allow a great many Amstrad CPC games to play well enough to enjoy!

 ![image](./png/scale1.png)
 ![image](./png/scale2.png)